 Review our complete Concussion Policy and Procedures.
 Annual review of the NCAA Concussion fact sheet is also required.

-If you take any banned NCAA medications, prescribed by a physician for a medical problem, you must submit appropriate documentation as a part of the pre-participation physical exam process.
+If you take any banned NCAA medications, prescribed by a health care provider for a medical problem, you must submit appropriate documentation as a part of the pre-participation physical exam process.

 If you have Attention Deficit Hyperactivity Disorder (ADHD) that requires stimulant medication for treatment, the NCAA requires that you provide additional information regarding your diagnosis and evaluation.
 This information must be completed each year.

 If applicable, print and have your prescribing doctor complete this form.
-Upload it to MyUHS, along with all records regarding the testing, and bring a copy with you to the PUAM physical exam.
+Upload it to MyUHS, along with all records regarding the testing.